 Within the risk measurement work stream of the liquidity management framework, liquidity stress testing is a core tool for measuring liquidity risk and evaluating the Firm's liquidity position.
 The Firm uses both regulatory, (e.g., LCR) and internal liquidity stress tests.
-The Firm uses stress testing as an integral part of the liquidity risk framework to: quantify the Firm's liquidity position over a time horizon up to one (1) year, measure and analyze expected cash inflows and outflows in stress, determine whether the current and future stressed net liquidity position is in line with the relevant risk appetite, set the liquidity buffer requirements and efficiently manage the liquidity position of the Firm.
+The Firm uses stress testing as an integral part of the liquidity risk framework to quantify the Firm's liquidity position over a time horizon up to one (1) year, measure and analyze expected cash inflows and outflows in stress, determine whether the current and future stressed net liquidity position is in line with the relevant risk appetite, set the liquidity buffer requirements and efficiently manage the liquidity position of the Firm.

-The Internal Liquidity Stress Test measures the net liquidity position of the Firm under different scenarios by applying validated liquidity risk assumptions to the Firm's assets, liabilities, and offbalance sheet items, which are identified to have liquidity risk.
-The Internal Liquidity Stress Test is run daily and is produced for a 12-month forward looking time horizon.
+The Internal Liquidity Stress Test measures the net liquidity position of the Firm under different scenarios by applying validated liquidity risk assumptions to the Firm's assets, liabilities, and off-balance sheet items, which are identified to have liquidity risk.
+The Internal Liquidity Stress Test is run daily and is produced for a 12-month forward looking time horizon, with risk-appetite limit setting inside of three months for the idiosyncratic and combined stress scenarios and inside 12 months for the market-wide stress scenario.